 Knowing that I speak openly about the need to end spanking, people often ask me for advice on how respond to a parent who threatens or spanks their child in public.
-Their fear of course, is the offending parent will strike back with the classic response, “mind your own business” or “who the hell are you to tell me how to deal with my child!”
-And then later on, is the child the worse for it?
+Their fear of course, is the parent will strike back with the anticipated response of, “mind your own business” or “who the heck are you to tell me how to deal with my child!”
+What does this serve, but to possibly shame an overwhelmed parent?
+And later on, is the child the worse for it?

 Alice Miller, author of “For Your Own Good,” talked about the importance of the witness in helping a child buffer the effects of abusive treatment.
 A witness sees and acknowledges the suffering of the child.
 I suspect in some cases, a witness who voices disapproval may cause a parent to feel shame, which may further provoke the parent to blame or attack the child at home.
 At the same time, the child does hear another point of view beyond the message of “I am bad.
 I do bad things and deserve to be hurt.”
 The child also hears, “it is not OK for me to be hit.”
 This is a very powerful message.
 Sometimes, witnessing may be the only thing we know to do.
 The role of being a witness for a child has often left me with a lingering feeling of powerlessness and dissatisfaction.
 Yes, I spoke up, but I still felt I was abandoning the child to his fate and was unsure if I had really helped the parent.